 Your choice

-So the questions you need to answer can be phrased as,
+So the questions you need to answer are:

-- “Do you want to optimize your strategic and project delivered value, or continue to compromise it?
-(Do you want a full or half empty bowl?)
+- “Does your organisation want to optimize your strategic and project delivered value, or continue to compromise it?

-- or “How full do you want your bowl to be?”
+- “How value does your orgnisation want to target do you want your bowl to be?”
 (In most organizations across the portfolio it is more than half empty.)
 Is that acceptable?

 They are all essentially the same question.
 You can choose your answer.
-When you are ready to choose to maximize your results and value and resultant level of success—you are ready to adopt TOP.
+When you are ready to choose to maximize your results and value and resultant level of success—you are ready to adopt TOP thinking and ;processes.

 It really is that simple.